angela-d/brain-dump/grafana-prtg/custom-background-styles.md

 On the color pallete, click on the red circle to change the red color (for example) > Custom > move the dial until you find the color you like.
 Repeat for other color options.

 ### Linux and Windows Dashboard Icons
-These too, are available thanks to Boom Theme Panel.
+These too, are via native capability.
+Create a new **Text Panel**, similarly to the Gradient Text setup.

 Create a new html/markdown panel and simply call your image with **Mode** `markdown`:
 ```html
 ![Tux](http://grafana.example.com:3000/public/img/custom/tux.png)
 ```